 She has worked in the public sector at all levels of government including experience at the Executive Office of the President of the United States, the private sector at Johnson & Johnson, and non-profit consulting with the University of Maryland Center for Health & Homeland Security.

-Blank is a Board Member with the American Bar Association’s Legal Career Central and a member of the Editorial Board of the Public Lawyer.
+Blank is a Board Member of the American Bar Association’s Legal Career Center and a member of the Editorial Board of the Public Lawyer.
 She sits on the Advisory Council with The Wilson Center’s Women in Public Service Project and is a Tribeca Disruptor Innovation Fellow, Aspen Ideas Festival Scholar, and SheSource Expert with the Women’s Media Center.

 Matthew Fawcett, Senior Vice President, General Counsel, and Secretary, NetApp

 As senior vice president, general counsel, chief compliance counsel, and secretary for NetApp, Matthew Fawcett is responsible for all legal affairs worldwide, including corporate governance and securities law compliance, intellectual property matters, contracts, and mergers and acquisitions.
 He has overseen the transformation of NetApp’s global legal department into a high-performance organization with a unique commitment to innovation.